ahmerhkhan/AhmerHKhan/README.md

 <div align="center">

-### **""**I enjoy taking messy, real-world business problems and turning them into simple, testable products.
-I’m at my best when working from research to MVP, iterating fast, and learning from real users.
+### **I enjoy taking messy, real-world business problems and turning them into simple, testable products.
+I’m at my best when working from research to MVP, iterating fast, and learning from real users.**

 </div>